microsoft/vscode-chrome-debug/README.md

 ### Cannot connect to the target: connect ECONNREFUSED 127.0.0.1:9222
 This message means that the extension can't attach to Chrome, because Chrome wasn't launched in debug mode.
 Here are some things to try:
 * If using an `attach` type config, ensure that you launched Chrome using `--remote-debugging-port=9222`.
-And if there was already a running instance, see the above.
+And if there was already a running instance, close it first or see note about `--user-data-dir` above.
 * Ensure that the `port` property matches the port on which Chrome is listening for remote debugging connections.
 This is `9222` by default.
 Ensure nothing else is using this port, including your web server.
 If something else on your computer responds at `http://localhost:9222`, then set a different port.
+* If using a `launch` type config with the `userDataDir` option explicitly disabled, close other running instances of Chrome - if Chrome is already running, the extension may not be able to attach, when using launch mode.
+Chrome can even stay running in the background when all its windows are closed, which will interfere - check the taskbar or kill the process if necessary.
 * If all else fails, try to navigate to `http://localhost:<port>/json` in a browser when you see this message - if there is no response, then something is wrong upstream of the extension.
 If there is a page of JSON returned, then ensure that the `port` in the launch config matches the port in that url.
-* If using a `launch` type config with the `userDataDir` option explicitly disabled, close other running instances of Chrome - if Chrome is already running, the extension may not be able to attach, when using launch mode.
-Chrome can even stay running in the background when all its windows are closed, which will interfere - check the taskbar or kill the process if necessary.

 ### General things to try if you're having issues:
 * Ensure `webRoot` is set correctly if needed